marzwick/DemoSite/site/src/design.md

     4. Predict how changes to the natural water cycle process from human activities affect other lifeforms on Earth.
     5. Evaluate the effects of droughts, floods, and water pollution on various civilizations around the globe.

+    **Goals:**

+    1. Students will understand the water cycle as a complex process that involves the continuous movement and transformation of water through the environment.
+    2. Students will recognize the importance of the water cycle in sustaining life on earth and the implications of human activity on this process.
+    3. Students will develop critical thinking skills to analyze and evaluate the impact of changes in the water cycle on ecosystems and human societies.

 !!! note ""
+    #### Raising Learning Objective Bloom Levels

     Professor Kim realizes that many of the learning objectives for his botany course are at the Remember level of Bloom's taxonomy (Level 1).